Moranetz/PosePrompter/ENVIRONMENT_VARIABLES.md

 # Environment Variables Guide

-This document explains all environment variables required for PosePrompt Studio.
+This document explains all environment variables required for Pose Prompter.

 ## Required Variables